Fvaco/goodreads-graphql-wrapper/README.md

 A GraphQL wrapper for the Goodreads REST API.

 For now it's just in an early development stage.
-My plan is to cover all features in the orginal API.
+My plan is to cover all features in the orginal [Goodreads API](https://www.goodreads.com/api/index).

-Feel free to contribute by reporting issues or feature requests.
+Feel free to contribute, report issues, request new features.
+Read the [CONTRIBUTING.md](https://github.com/Fvaco/goodreads-graphql-wrapper/blob/develop/CONTRIBUTING.md) to know more.

 ## Credit